Publications & Reports

 Authors: Thong Anh Tran, Brian Cook & Van Touch

-Abstract: Agricultural extension depends heavily on the relations between extension agents and farmers, which shapes the transfer of knowledge and adoption of innovations, leading towards enhancing agricultural productivity, rural livelihoods, and sustainable farming practices.
-Their relations between extension agents and farmers are largely influenced by institutions that underpin on-the-ground extension operations.
-This paper examines how rural institutions shape their relations and space of engagement in extension activities in Cambodia.
-The study draws on the data collected from semi-structured interviews with forty-eight experts who work on agrarian studies and rural development in Cambodia and Southeast Asia.
-Rural institutions in Cambodia constitute two major institutional boundaries (formal and informal) that shape the nature of extension-based interactions among the rural actors.
-Their shared boundaries create an institutional interstice defining interactions between farmers and extension agents.
-The paper reveals the limited presence of extension agents and their lack of interactions with farmers, thus undermining their relations and minimising opportunities for (co)-learning and (co)-production of knowledge.
-The paper offers a theoretical understanding of agricultural extension in the context of the Global South that, while strengthening extension agent-farmer relations is essential, advancing agricultural extension should devote more attention to traditional values and practices that are inherently embedded within the informal institutions.
-Reframing institution-based extension development pathways would enable synergies among the rural actors to effectively tackle challenges amidst agrarian change in the region.
+Abstract: Agricultural extension depends substantially on extension agent-farmer relations and interactions, which contribute to enhancing livelihoods, agricultural and rural development.
+These social engagements are influenced by the spheres of institutions that underpin extension practices on the ground.
+This paper examines how rural institutions shape extension agent-farmer relations and interactions in Cambodia, and how these impact on the levels of their engagement in extension activities.
+Drawing on empirical data collected from semi-structured interviews with forty-eight experts who work on agrarian studies and rural development in Cambodia and Southeast Asia, the paper argues that rural institutions in Cambodia are characterised by two major institutional boundaries (i.e., formal and informal) which shape varying forms of extension-related interactions among rural actors.
+The paper reveals that extension agents’ limited presence on the ground and infrequent interactions with farmers minimise opportunities for diffusion and (co)-production of knowledge.
+The paper offers a theoretical understanding of agricultural extension in the context of the Global South that, while strengthening extension agent-farmer relations and interactions is essential, advancing agricultural extension should recognise the complementary role of the two institutions in contributing to the everyday extension practices of rural communities.
+Reframing these institution-based agricultural extension pathways would mobilise synergies among rural actors towards improved agricultural and rural development.

 Title: How agricultural extension responds to amplified agrarian transitions in mainland Southeast Asia: experts’ reflections